pokt-network/pocket-core/doc/specs/application-auth-token.md

 - AAT includes client public key, signed by application private key
 - Relay request includes an AAT, signed by client private key

-The `Client` is needed to sign the relays while the `Application` is the one that needs to stake on-chain to get access to Pocket Network's services.
-Recall that when an `Application` generates an `AAT`, it can either use its own public key or another public key (i.e. usually a Gateway's public key) to sign the `AAT`.
+The `Client`, an application to send relays, needs to sign every relay request, while `Application` needs to be staked once with tokens on-chain to get access to Pocket Network's services.
+In every session, the maximum number of relays for an app is proportional to the tokens to be staked with the app.
+To make more relays, you need to stake more tokens.

 ```mermaid
 flowchart TB